igortuag/nestjs-learning/tutorials/04-simple-crud.md

 - **PUT** `http://localhost:3000/users/{id}` - Update a user by ID.
 Pass the updated user data in the request body.
 - **DELETE** `http://localhost:3000/users/{id}` - Delete a user by ID.

 Congratulations!
 You have successfully implemented CRUD operations using TypeORM in your NestJS application.
-You can now perform basic database
+You can now perform basic database operations on the `User` entity.

+### Next Steps

+- Explore more advanced features of TypeORM, such as entity relationships and complex queries.
+- Implement validation and error handling for your API endpoints.
+- Add authentication and authorization to protect your endpoints.
+- Experiment with additional entities and relationships.

+Feel free to customize and expand upon this tutorial to suit the needs of your application.
+Happy coding with NestJS and TypeORM!